eaprelsky/infodynamics/book/14_the_future_of_human_communication.md

 *"The single biggest problem in communication is the illusion that it has taken place."* - George Bernard Shaw

-*"Information physics turns communication from illusion into engineering, from accident into intention, from division into connection."* - The Future of Understanding
+*"Information dynamics turns communication from illusion into engineering, from accident into intention, from division into connection."* - The Future of Understanding

 ---